Playground Maintenance Technician

 - Certified instructors provided by the Eppley Institute at Indiana University

-- Promote the program using a flyer template provided by the Eppley Institute
+- Your agency promotes the program using a flyer template provided by the Eppley Institute

-- Manage registrations, reserve a training location, and arrange lunch options
+- Your agency manages registrations, reserves a training location, and arranges/pays for lunch

 “The Playground Maintenance Technician certificate course is an excellent training program and instructional format.
 This subject has been sorely lacking in professional training opportunities for the parks industry, and I am extremely thankful I now have the educational resources to send my staff for proper training…